tbarbasch/studygroup-git/lessons/lesson1.md

 ```

 Good work!
 Now you should have a file called `bio.txt` with your name, your department/program and your favorite programming language, along with a couple of commits recording these changes.
 Next time we'll see how to combine these changes with those of other people and generally build up a collaborative workflow using git.

+## Getting back to an older version of a file

+For now, this `studygroup-git` repository is yours, so play around with adding files, making commits, checking the logs until you're comfortable with the process.
+The whole point of git is to store your version control history, so we'll show you how to get to an older version of a file.

+If you've made changes to a file, and haven't committed the changes yet, you can use `git checkout -- <file>` where `<file>` is the name of the file whose changes you want to discard.
+Conveniently, when you modify a file, and run `git status`, git reminds you that `git checkout -- <file>` is the right way to discard changes.

+If you have committed a bunch of changes to a file, but want to go back to an earlier version of that file, you can use `git checkout <commit>` where `<commit>` identifies the particular commit.
+There are a few ways to specify the commit, but the easiest is to run `git log`, find the commit that you want to go back to and write down the first 5 or so letters and numbers in the id.
+You don't need to write down the whole thing.
+For instance, the first commit in this repository is `d5fd77`, so if I use `git checkout d5fd77`, git will reset everything back to the way it was when I made that commit (which is just the README.md) file.